 It’s important that while you’re in Australia, you know what to do in the unlikely event of an emergency.
 Should you require police, ambulance or fire brigade services, the phone number to contact is 000.
 To ensure you are prepared for any situation, read up on how to contact campus security, as well as emergency procedures for evacuations, lockdowns and other threats.

 Watch this short video to find out about Australian medical services and what your overseas health cover (OSHC) provides you with.
 If you need to access any health services, we have plenty on the Camperdown/Darlington campus, including a medical centre, chiropractor, physiotherapist, dentist and optometrist.

 Of course, one of the best reasons to study at the University of Sydney is that you will be right in the heart of our amazing city.
 The University is surrounded by world famous sites and attractions.
 There’s no shortage of activities to keep you busy between classes or on weekends.
 If you’re seeking inspiration, check out this list of the best free things to do in Sydney.

-There’s always something to do on campus as well, as it’s usually abuzz with free student-led activities.
-This normally includes BBQs, free lectures, markets, or sports.
+There’s always something to do on campus as well, from BBQs and free lectures to markets and sports.

 You’re going to have the time of your life at the University of Sydney.
 You’ll learn valuable skills to help shape your future, while making lifelong friends and embracing new experiences.